East Brunswick Public Schools: Administration

 Superintendent of Schools Murray A. Chittick served from 1929 through 1957.
 Joseph Sweeney served as superintendent from the early 1970s through the mid 1980s.
 Jon Kopko was the superintendent from 1989 through 2000.
 Superintendent Jamie Savedoff served from July 2000 through March 2003.
 Jo Ann Magistro served as superintendent from 2003 through 2013.
 Interim superintendent Patrick Piegari served from 2013 through 2014.
-Valeski's appointment was announced by the East Brunswick Board of Education in March 2014, and became effective July 1, 2014.
+Victor Valeski served as superintendent from 2014-2025.
+Evelyn Mamman’s appointment was announced by the East Brunswick Board of Education in September 2025, and became effective December 1, 2025.

 Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.